What Is Inconsistent Parenting?

 As a result, children develop more behavioral problems because they do not believe in following rules.

 When they don’t know the real limits, children may test the boundaries to see what they can get away with.

 Some parents escalate when children do not follow parental rules and use harsh punishment to force compliance.

-Using inconsistent, punitive discipline puts children at risk of developing oppositional and aggressive behavior3.
+Using inconsistent, punitive discipline puts children at risk of developing oppositional defiant disorder in children3.

 Controlling parents who use inconsistent internet mediation are more likely to have adolescents involved in cyberbullying as victims or bullies4.